jamjamjon/usls/README.md

       .with_i02((416, 640, 800).into())   // dynamic height
       .with_i03((416, 640, 800).into())   // dynamic width
   ```
-- If you want to set a confidence level for each category
+- If you want to set a confidence for each category

   ```Rust
   let options = Options::default()